Skip to main content

 AWS_CONTAINER_AUTHORIZATION_TOKEN_FILE

-Palette supports integration with AWS GovCloud (US).
-Using Palette, you can deploy Kubernetes clusters to your AWS GovCloud account.
-This section provides guidance on creating an AWS GovCloud account that uses static or dynamic access credentials as well as EKS Pod Identity.
+Palette and Palette VerteX support deploying Kubernetes clusters to AWS GovCloud.
+This section provides guidance on how to add an AWS GovCloud account to Palette using static or dynamic access credentials, as well as EKS Pod Identity.

 Static Access Credentials

-Use the steps below to add an AWS cloud account using static access credentials.
+Use the steps below to add an AWS GovCloud account using static access credentials.

 Prerequisites

-1. Log in to Palette as tenant admin.
+1. Log in to Palette or Palette VerteX as a tenant admin.

-2. From the left Main Menu, click on Tenant Settings.
+2. From the left main menu, select Tenant Settings.

 Validate